-High-resolution music streaming is really starting to take off.
+High-resolution music streaming is really starting to take off and it’s coming to new Onkyo receivers.
 We’ve seen a ton of DACs and portable players before, and Neil Young just announced plans to get into the fray.
 Now Onkyo wants to help you share that quality music with the entire house.

-The company just announced a pair of receivers, designed specifically for high-res audio streaming.
+A new pair of Onkyo receivers, designed specifically for high-res audio streaming is hitting the market.
 The 5.2-channel TX-NR535 and the 7.2-channel TX-NR636 both support gapless hi-res network audio, as well as 4K/60Hz video.
 Each one also has built-in Wi-Fi and Bluetooth, which should make it easy to get that music to your setup.

 It’s also worth mentioning that the TX-NR636 is compatible with HDCP 2.2, the latest DRM copy-protection standard.
 That means it will work with upcoming 4K releases, including 4K content that comes from streaming services, as well as UHD terrestrial and satellite broadcasts.